sanzida-urmi/ToyApp/README.md

 4. dynamic swiper slider on the homepage
 5. this website works on all devices
-6. it has custom 404 not found page real time user feedback using toast notification.
+6. it has custom 404 not found page
+7.real time user feedback using toast notification.
+8. user can signup and signin

 package install:
 react, firebase, react-helmet-async, react-toastify,react-icon,tailwind,daisyui